 Los Angeles, CA, April 25, 2011 --(PR.com

 The CARE Awards are sponsored by BizParentz Foundation.
-Ms. Murphy will share her honor this year with producers Sherwood and Lloyd Schwartz and 150 of today's current young professionals.
+Lloyd Schwartz will be on hand to accept his honor this year, and they will share the stage with former child actor Erin Murphy (Tabitha from Bewitched) and 150 current young professionals.
 CARE Awards for those child actors are based on a unique point system where young performers (18 and younger) must qualify with a combination of professional acting work in 2010, academics, union membership, training, a written essay, community service, parent industry knowledge, and several other criteria.
-All of those items are designed to support the kind of career and successful life exhibited by Erin Murphy and the other adult honorees.
+All of those items are designed to support the kind of career and commitment to family exhibited by Sherwood and Lloyd Schwartz.

 Proceeds from the event benefit the BizParentz Foundation, a non-profit organization dedicated to education, advocacy and charitable support to parents and children engaged in the entertainment industry.
 The CARE Awards is an invitation only event, but there are some seats still available for entertainment industry related families.
 Tickets to the event are $150 and include entrance to Universal Studios Hollywood.
 For ticket information please email BizParentz Foundation at email@example.com.